JakubFaltyn/JakubFaltyn/README.md

  # Hello, I'm Jacob!

-<p>Welcome to my page! </br> I have been interested in IT for 10 years, now I'm aspiring to be a Frontend Developer :)</p>
+<p>Welcome to my page! </br> I have been interested in IT for 10 years, now I'm aspiring to be a Frontend Developer and I'm currently looking for a job :)</p>

 ## 🛠 &nbsp; Things I code with